mlange-42/yarner/guide/src/blocks-and-macros.md

 ```
 ````

-The two code blocks would be concatenated and result in this content of `code/main.rs`:
+The two code blocks are concatenated and result in this content of `code/main.rs`:

 ```rust,noplaypen
 fn main() {